RahmatRafiq/RahmatRafiq/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🔭 I’m currently working on bangbeli.id
+🔭 As a backend developer, I have experience working at bangbeli.id.
-- 🌱 I’m currently learning golang native
+- 🌱 I’m currently learning golang native and Gin gorm
 - 📫 How to reach me: rahmatrafiq.1999@gmail.com